Investing

 Considerations for Researching Stocks

-• Company Strength (Competitive Advantage) – How does the company perform against its competitors?
-Is it in a good position to stay in business and maintain a competitive edge?
+• Company Strength (Competitive Advantage) – How does this company perform against competitors?
+Can it maintain business operations and competitive positioning?

-• Company Management -Is the corporate leadership effective in delivering profitable results and maintaining a competitive edge?
+• Company Management – Does corporate leadership effectively deliver profitable results while sustaining competitive advantages?

-• Financial Strength – Is the company able to pay its bills and meet its obligations while still investing in new technology and developments?
+• Financial Strength – Can the company meet obligations and pay bills while investing in technology and development?

-• Stock Performance (Chart Analysis) – Technical analysis relies on historical stock price movements to predict and track current and future prices.
-However, remember that past performance does not guarantee future results.
+• Stock Performance (Chart Analysis) – Technical analysis uses historical price movements to predict current and future prices.
+Remember that past performance never guarantees future results.

 Step 4: Invest

-Now that you have a solid understanding of the different types of companies you may want to invest in, it’s time to take the plunge and purchase shares through your preferred broker.
+With solid understanding of potential investment companies, it’s time to purchase shares through your preferred broker.

 Shakes hand of the owner and investor